USPTOCode/uspto-newsletter/README.md

-# USPTO Newsletter Project
+# CODE @USPTO Newsletter Project

-The USPTO Newsletter Project is designed to streamline the creation and distribution of newsletters for the United States Patent and Trademark Office (USPTO).
+The C.O.D.E. newsletter Project is designed to assist in creation and distribution of the newsletters for the Club for Open Data Enthusiasts (C.O.D.E.).
 This system integrates a Python-based backend for content generation and a React-based frontend for user interaction, ensuring an efficient workflow for newsletter management.

 ## Table of Contents